November 16, 2023Review Recipe

 STEP ONE: Preheat your oven to 350°F and line a baking sheet with parchment paper.

-STEP THREE: Line 2 to 3 baking sheets with a lightly sprayed layer of parchment paper.
+STEP THREE: Line two to three baking sheets with a lightly sprayed layer of parchment paper.

-You can use wax paper or silicone liner as well on your baking sheet.
+You can also use a silicone liner on your baking sheet.

-STEP FOUR: Arrange the pecans in groups of 3 to 4.
+STEP FOUR: Arrange the pecans in groups of three to four.
 Make sure to space the pecan clusters at least 1 to 1½ inches apart.

-STEP FIVE: Remove the plastic wrap from the individual caramels and place them in a microwave-safe medium-size bowl.
+STEP FIVE: Remove the plastic wrap from the individual caramels and place them in a microwave-safe medium-sized bowl.

 STEP SEVEN: Once the caramel is smooth, immediately spoon 1 to 1½ teaspoons of the hot caramel over the center of the pecan clusters.

 STEP EIGHT: Add the milk chocolate chips into a medium-sized microwave-safe plastic or silicone bowl.

 STEP NINE: Heat the chocolate chips for 30 seconds and stir them well.
 Heat the chocolate again for 30 seconds and stir again.
 Heat for a final 15 seconds and stir.